UK Student Visa Requirement

 The visa you need will depend on your age and the type of studies you would like to do.
 An overview of study visa types and application requirements is included here, but for more information you should visit the Gov.UK website.

-To be eligible for a Tier 4 student visa, you must:
+To be eligible for a Student route visa, you must:

-Have an unconditional offer of a place on a course with a licensed Tier 4 sponsor
+Have an unconditional offer of a place on a course with a licensed Student route sponsor

 Be able to speak, read, write and understand English